DiamondLightSource/db-jobs/README.md

 - Reads command-line arguments
 - Queries the database to get a result set
 - Writes the query result set to a spreadsheet file (.xlsx or .csv)
-- If recipient email addresses are defined in the config file, then emails the spreadsheet as an attachment to these
+- If recipient email addresses are defined in the config file, then emails the spreadsheet as an attachment (or just a path name, depending on your configuration).

 ## Installing dependencies